-This award honors an individual with disabilities who has shown great progress and accomplishment in independent functioning and participation in the community.
+Cumberland Development Center's Adult Day Habilitation Program, this award honors an individual with disabilities who has shown great progress and accomplishment in independent functioning & participation in the community.
 Their exceptional hard work and perseverance display a true Goodwill "spirit" in overcoming barriers.

 The most challenging obstacle that Heather faced during 2021, like many of us, was the challenge she experienced with COVID-19.
 She dealt with a lot of fear about working around others and possibly contracting the virus.
-At times, it affected her mental health and she struggled, including being physically sick as well.
+At times it affected her mental health and she struggled, including being physically sick at times.
 Heather also receives outreach services along with her employment services through HGI.
 Due to the pandemic, her staffing hours were greatly affected, causing anxiety and feelings of isolation at home, and disconnection from her social life.

 She is appreciative of the natural support she has in her life and the ongoing support through her DDA services.
-She has learned how to help others, whether it be on the job and being a mentor, or offering kind words of support if someone is having a bad day.
-This truly shows the type of person Heather has become, and through her kind spirit, the impact she wants to make on others' lives.
+She has learned how to help others whether it be on the job and being a mentor or offering kind words of support if someone is having a bad day.
+This truly shows the type of person Heather has become and through her kind spirit the impact she wants to make on others' lives.

-YOUNG ADULT ACHIEVER OF THE YEAR Mariah Ford Hagerstown, MD
+YOUNG ADULT ACHIEVER OF THE YEAR Mariah Ford

+Hagerstown, MD